 Operation of the proposed rail line could injure or kill individual wildlife due to collisions with trains and maintenance equipment.
 Higher mortality rates would likely occur where the density of wildlife is higher.
+For big game species, these higher density areas would be at the locations of the movement corridors that cross or parallel the Action Alternatives (see Appendix G, Biological Resources Figures, for figures displaying the movement corridors for each big game species along the Action Alternatives).
 Species that feed on carrion (flesh of dead animals), species that could use the rail corridor for moving around, and species that would use habitats adjacent to the rail line would have an increased chance of being killed by a collision.